Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 If your app can’t be found, it won’t be downloaded.
 That’s where App Store Optimization comes in.
 It works as an SEO for your app.

+With millions of apps out there, every detail counts.
 The following small tweaks can lead to big results and go a long way:

 - Use high-quality screenshots